celestiaorg/docs/developers/blobstream.md

 ## What is SP1 Blobstream?

-SP1 Blobstream is the latest implementation of Blobstream X in Rust using the [SP1](https://github.com/succinctlabs/sp1) zkVM.
+[SP1 Blobstream](https://github.com/succinctlabs/sp1-blobstream) is the latest implementation of Blobstream in Rust using the [SP1](https://github.com/succinctlabs/sp1) zkVM.

 If you're looking to deploy SP1 blobstream to a new chain,